Gravemind2401/Reclaimer/Reclaimer.RMFImporter/README.md

 # Bitmap Path Settings

 ### Bitmaps Folder
-The `Bitmaps Folder` setting can be left blank if the rmf file and all of its bitmaps are in certain directory layout configurations.
+The `Bitmaps Folder` setting can be left blank if the RMF file and all of its bitmaps are in a supported directory layout configuration.

 For example, if you have a file called `masterchief.rmf` and it uses a bitmap called `objects\characters\masterchief\bitmaps\masterchief.tif` then the bitmap folder can be detected automatically in the following scenarios:
 1. The files have the same layout as a batch extract: